selloween/selloween.eu/content/posts/keycloak-admin-notifications.md

 That's it - the cronjob will trigger the `notifier.sh` script by the hour.
 To test if everything works register a new user and run `./notifier.sh`

+## Additional Ressources
+* You can learn more about python-keycloak here: https://pypi.org/project/python-keycloak/
+* For more information on the Keycloak Admin Rest API, visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html.
+* You can review the full source code for this guide on my GitHub repository: https://github.com/selloween/keycloak-admin-notifier.